baggepinnen/MonteCarloMeasurements.jl/README.md

 [![codecov](https://codecov.io/gh/baggepinnen/MonteCarloMeasurements.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/MonteCarloMeasurements.jl)

-This package facilitates nonlinear [uncertainty propagation](https://en.wikipedia.org/wiki/Propagation_of_uncertainty) by means of Monte-Carlo methods.
+This package facilitates working with probability distributions by means of Monte-Carlo methods, in a way that allows for propagation of probability distributions through functions.
+This is useful for, e.g.,  nonlinear [uncertainty propagation](https://en.wikipedia.org/wiki/Propagation_of_uncertainty).
 A variable or parameter might be associated with uncertainty if it is measured or otherwise estimated from data.
-We provide three core types to represent uncertainty: `Particles`, `StaticParticles` and `WeightedParticles`, all `<: Real`.
+We provide two core types to represent probability distributions: `Particles` and `StaticParticles`, both `<: Real`.
 (The name "Particles" comes from the [particle-filtering](https://en.wikipedia.org/wiki/Particle_filter) literature.)
 These types all form a Monte-Carlo approximation of the distribution of a floating point number, i.e., the distribution is represented by samples/particles.
 Correlated quantities are handled as well, see [multivariate particles](https://github.com/baggepinnen/MonteCarloMeasurements.jl#multivariate-particles) below.

-The goal of the package is similar to that of [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl), to propagate the uncertainty from input of a function to the output.
+Although several interesting use cases for doing calculations with probability distributions have popped up (see [Examples](https://github.com/baggepinnen/MonteCarloMeasurements.jl#examples-1)), the original goal of the package is similar to that of [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl), to propagate the uncertainty from input of a function to the output.
 The difference compared to a `Measurement` is that `Particles` represent the distribution using a vector of unweighted particles, and can thus represent arbitrary distributions and handle nonlinear uncertainty propagation well.
-Functions like `f(x) = x²` or `f(x) = sign(x)` at `x=0`, are examples that are not handled well using linear uncertainty propagation ala [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl).
+Functions like `f(x) = x²`, `f(x) = sign(x)` at `x=0` and long-time integration, are examples that are not handled well using linear uncertainty propagation ala [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl).
 MonteCarloMeasurements also support correlations between quantities.

 A number of type `Particles` behaves just as any other `Number` while partaking in calculations.
 After a calculation, an approximation to the **complete distribution** of the output is captured and represented by the output particles. `mean`, `std` etc. can be extracted from the particles using the corresponding functions. `Particles` also interact with [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), so that you can call, e.g., `Normal(p)` and get back a `Normal` type from distributions or `fit(Gamma, p)` to get a `Gamma`distribution.
 Particles can also be iterated, asked for `maximum/minimum`, `quantile` etc. If particles are plotted with `plot(p)`, a histogram is displayed.
 This requires Plots.jl.
 A kernel-density estimate can be obtained by `density(p)` is StatsPlots.jl is loaded.